arschles/godo/README.md

     version: 0.8.1
   - name: go-build
     version: 1.5.2
+# set up a few pipelines
 pipelines:
-  # the build pipeline builds a go program
+  # build the go program that is in the same working directory as this file
   - name: build
     description: build the program
     image: